Soltvadkert: Jewish history

 By 1935, antisemitism was present in Soltvadkert.
 According to Jozsef Faludi, a student at the Soltvadkert yeshiva, there were often fights.
 The Christian children waited for Jewish students after lessons and threw rocks at them.
-At the end of May 1944, the Soltvadkert Jews were concentrated in the ghetto located by the market square.
-According to the Kiskőrös District chief judge's 23 May 1944 proclamation, 308 Soltvadkert Jews were in the ghetto.
-The chief judge ordered the Jewish community to form a Judenrat consisting of 3 individuals and permitted leaving the ghetto for only 2 people and only for 2 hours each day to purchase food for the ghetto residents.
-In June 1944, the ghetto was liquidated and Jews were forced to march 26 kilometers to a copper sulfide factory near Kecskemét, from where they were deported to Auschwitz.
+At the end of May 1944, the Soltvadkert Jews were concentrated in the ghetto located by the market square, with 308 Soltvadkert Jews according to the Kiskőrös District chief judge's 23 May 1944 proclamation.
+The chief judge ordered the Jewish community to form a Judenrat consisting of three individuals and permitted leaving the ghetto for only two people and only for 2 hours each day to purchase food for the ghetto residents.
+In June 1944, the ghetto was liquidated, and Jews were forced to march 26 kilometers to a copper sulfide factory near Kecskemét, from where they were deported to Auschwitz.
 Upon arrival, one Soltvadkert resident, Isabella Bernath, was separated from her mother and sister by the infamous Josef Mengele.

 After the war, Soltvadkert became home to the last active yeshiva in Hungary under Rabbi Simon Yechezkel Jakobovics's (1902–1983) leadership with about 50 students.
 Among the students was Rav Yitzchak Schlesinger (died 2001), who became an advocate for the preservation of Jewish cemeteries in Hungary with a blessing from the Berach Moshe, the Satmarer Rebbe.
 The yeshiva eventually closed in 1956 when the students and rabbis emigrated abroad.
 Today, the Jewish cemetery remains the only sign that Jews ever lived in Soltvadkert, which is also the resting place of rabbis Yeshaya and Moshe Mordechai Pollak.